centaurreader/rpg/README.md

 - [x] Rename "HP" stat type to "Armor"
 - [x] disable attack button when dead
 - [x] Make leveling increase base HP; heal player when leveling up
+- [x] Open the game menu from mid-game; add continue button if game is in progress

 ### v2
 - [ ] Sell inventory items for GP